igsemenov/triellipt/README.md

 Two limiting configurations are shown, with the mesh adapted cyclically between them, as demonstrated [here](#adaptive-mesh).
 A conservative reinterpolation algorithm is used to update the field function defined on the mesh.
 Details of the algorithm will be provided in a forthcoming paper.
 The basic features are as follows:

-- Algorithm is exact for constant and linear functions
+- Algorithm is exact for constant and linear functions.
-- Total nodal mass is preserved for any mesh-defined function, up to numerical error¹
+- Total nodal mass is preserved for any mesh-defined function, up to numerical error¹.

 ¹ Stays around machine precision for up to a hundred adaptation cycles